-When your examination is completed, the doctor will provide you with exam results in a sealed envelope or send them directly to the U.S. Consulate.
-IF GIVEN AN ENVELOPE TO CARRY TO YOUR INTERVIEW.
-DO NOT OPEN THIS ENVELOPE.
+In the case of DV applicants the panel physician will provide the results to the applicant in a sealed envelope.
+However, in most immigrant visa cases, the panel physician will send the exam results directly to the Embassy.
+DO NOT OPEN THISENVELOPE.
 Instead, bring it to your visa interview.
 Any x-rays taken will be given to you.
 You DO NOT need to bring the x-rays to your visa interview unless you suffer from tuberculosis (TB).
 However, you must carry the x-rays with you when you travel to the United States for the first time.
 The medical report must be less than six months old when you enter the United States as an immigrant.